Georgetown Rice Museum – Georgetown, South Carolina

 South Carolina | SC Picture Project | Georgetown County Photos | Georgetown Rice Museum

-Senegalese, Gambians, and Angolans were captured by hostile tribes and were valued for their rice growing skills.
-Some believe Angolan slaves gave rise to the word “Gullah” through a shortened version of Angola: “N’Gulla.”
+Senegalese, Gambians, and Angolans were captured by hostile tribes and sold to European and American traders who valued their rice-growing skills.
+Some believe Angolan slaves gave rise to the word “Gullah” through a shortened version of Angola – N’Gulla.

 The Civil War erupted at Fort Sumter in 1861 and changed Georgetown forever.
 Planters struggled to keep the rice industry alive without a free labor pool, while several major hurricanes devastated Lowcountry fields.
 To further complicate matters, rice planters in Louisiana, Texas, Arkansas, California, and Mississippi began serving up some stiff competition.
 They benefited from modern harvesting equipment, but coastal South Carolina’s wet, muddy soil could not support the heavy machines.
 In the face of these obstacles, rice was no longer a viable crop, and Georgetown’s last commercial harvest took place in 1919.

 The Old Market Building, including the Rice Museum, is listed in the National Register: